neurodata/ndstore/_sources/sphinx/datamodel.txt

    :Default: None
    :Example: kashturi11

-.. function:: Public
+.. function:: Public Project

    This option allows users to specify if they want the project/channels to be publicly viewable/search-able.

    :Type: {TRUE, FALSE}
    :Default: FALSE

-.. function:: Host
+.. function:: Host Server

    //TODO uAlex